Do I need a Nature Strip Landscaping Permit?

 Do I need any other Permits or Approvals?

-You might need a Planning Permit to remove vegetation within the road reserve, in addition to the Nature Strip Landscaping permit to conduct the works.
+You may need a planning permit to remove vegetation within the road reserve, in addition to the Nature Strip Landscaping Permit to conduct the works.
 Vegetation can include trees, shrubs and native grasses.
 For more information, see Do I need a planning permit?

 What should I consider in my design?